-1. To be considered for award, a tender must be submitted in writing and must, at the time it is submitted, conform to the essential requirements of the tender documentation that the procuring entity provided in advance to all participating suppliers, and be from a supplier that has complied with any conditions for participation that the procuring entity has communicated in advance to all participating suppliers.
+1. A procuring entity shall require that, in order to be considered for award, a tender must be submitted in writing and must, at the time it is submitted, conform to the essential requirements of the tender documentation that the procuring entity provided in advance to all participating suppliers, and be from a supplier that has complied with any conditions for participation that the procuring entity has communicated in advance to all participating suppliers.

-2. Unless a procuring entity determines that it is not in the public interest to award a contract, the procuring entity shall award the contract to the supplier that it has been determined to be fully capable of undertaking the contract and whose tender is determined to be the most advantageous in terms of the requirements and evaluation criteria set out in the tender documentation.
+2. Unless a procuring entity determines that it is not in the public interest to award a contract, the procuring entity shall award the contract to a supplier that the procuring entity has determined to be fully capable of undertaking the contract and whose tender is determined to be the most advantageous in terms of the requirements and evaluation criteria set out in the tender documentation.

-3. No procuring entity may cancel a procurement, or terminate or modify awarded contracts in a manner that circumvents this Chapter.
+3. No procuring entity may cancel a procurement, or terminate or modify a contract it has awarded, in order to avoid the obligations of this Chapter.

-Article 9.11: Information on Awarded Contracts
+Article 9.11: Information on Contract Awards

-1. Procuring entities shall promptly inform suppliers that have submitted tenders of decisions on contract awards.
-Procuring entities shall, upon request, provide a supplier whose tender was not selected for award the reasons for not selecting its tender and the relative advantages of the tender selected.
+1. A procuring entity shall promptly inform participating suppliers of decisions on contract awards.
+A procuring entity shall, on request, provide a supplier whose tender was not selected for award the reasons for not selecting its tender and the relative advantages of the tender selected.

-2. Promptly after awarding a contract in a procurement covered by this Chapter, a procuring entity shall publish a notice that includes at least the following information about the contract award:
+2. Promptly after awarding a contract in a covered procurement, a procuring entity shall publish a notice that includes at least the following information about the contract award:

-- (a) the name of the entity; - (b) a description of the goods or services included in the contract; - (c) the name of the supplier awarded the contract; - (d) the value of the contract award; and - (e) where the entity did not use open tendering procedures, an indication of the circumstances justifying the use of non-open tendering procedures.
+- (a) the name of the entity; - (b) a description of the goods or services included in the contract; - (c) the name of the supplier awarded the contract; - (d) the value of the contract award; and - (e) where the entity did not use an open tendering procedure, an indication of the circumstances justifying the procedure used.

-3. Procuring entities shall maintain records and reports relating to tendering procedures and contract awards in procurements covered by this Chapter, including the records and reports provided for in Article 9.9.3, for a period of at least three years from the date of the award of a contract.
+3. A procuring entity shall maintain records and reports relating to tendering procedures and contract awards in procurements covered by this Chapter, including the records and reports provided for in Article 9.9.3, for at least three years after the date a contract is awarded.